Badgerdox/BadgerdoxMixerFAQ/Commands.md

 # Twitch & Discord Commands
 Commands available by [rank](https://github.com/Badgerdox/BadgerdoxTwitchFAQ/blob/master/Ranks.md).
-Even more perks and commands coming soon!
+More perks and commands coming soon!

 ### Don't have a lot of coin to spend yet yearn for a better rank?
 ### No problem check out all the ways you can rank up by